Snowshoeing

 Conditions & Gear

-• Ice Cleats (Microspikes): Essential.
-The trail is heavily trafficked and packed down by thousands of boots, which turns the snow into a polished, icy luge track.
-Snowshoes are unnecessary here.
+• Ice Cleats (Microspikes): Often the practical traction choice.
+The trail is heavily trafficked and packed down by thousands of boots, which can turn the snow into a polished, icy luge track.
+Snowshoes are usually unnecessary on the packed shoreline tread.

 • Post-Holing: If you step just two feet to the right or left of the groomed path to pass someone or take a photo, you will plunge knee-deep into soft snow.
 Wear tall winter boots or gaiters to keep snow out of your socks.